getdock/public-docs/oauth.rst

 Scopes
 ------
 A ``scope`` is a way to limit a 3rd party app's access to a user's data.
-There are many choices, a high level overview of them can be found in [this doc](dock-schemas.rst).
+There are many choices, a high level overview of them can be found in `this doc`_.

+.. _this doc: dock-schemas.rst